berklee-epd/mtec345-homework/shao-hi/midterm-proposal/README.md

   --sampling_rate 44100
 ```
 - Input: folder of WAV files (44.1kHz mono recommended)
-- The preprocessor chunks, resamples, and indexes all audio for fast loading during training

 #### Step 3 — Train the Model
 ```bash